-East Europe’s shadow gun market is fueling terrorism in the west, as criminal gangs use legal loopholes and open borders to traffic weapons
+A shadow gun market from some countries in east Europe is fueling terrorism in the west, as criminal gangs use legal loopholes and open borders to traffic weapons

 Guns bought over-the-counter as blank-firing weapons, and re-activated by an underworld gunsmith, were used by ISIS terrorist Amedy Coulibaly